-The soft alternative is shown in Figure 11, where the crest height of the rock clusters and of the inter-tidal reef has been raised to ensure that the wave energy and the volumes of overtopping at the high water shoreline (now on private land) is either below the threshold required to prevent erosion of the surface of the private lands, or is below the threshold consistent with preventing structural damage to the building envelope that exists (on average) at the left hand side of Figure 11.
-The sub-tidal rock habitat reef 500 m seaward of the seawall is included in this concept.
+The soft alternative is shown in Figure 11, where the crest height of the rock clusters and of the inter-tidal reef has been raised to ensure that the wave energy and the volumes of overtopping at the high water shoreline (now on private land) is either below the threshold required to prevent erosion of the surface of the private lands, or is below the threshold consistent with preventing structural damage to the building envelope that occurs (on average) at the left hand side of Figure 11.
+The sub-tidal rock habitat reef 500 m seaward of the seawall is included in this scenario.

-It is possible that changes to the private lands could also be incorporated into this alternative, for instance by raising the elevation of the private lands or by setting buildings even further back; however, for this study, these site specific responses have not been considered.
-It is also assumed that any changes to the existing walkway, necessary to preserve the high tide public access, after a major storm, would be separate to this project.
+It is possible that changes to the private lands could also be incorporated into this alternative, for instance by raising the elevation of the private lands or by setting buildings even further back; however, for this study, these site specific responses have not be considered.